Chapter 7 Means Test: What You Need To Know

 • Payments to priority creditors (student loans, tax debt, back child support)

-You also need to know how much you owe to unsecured debt in order to know if you can pay a minimum of 25 percent over a five-year period.
+You also need to know how much you owe towards unsecured debt in order to see if you can pay a minimum of 25 percent over a five-year period.

 If your expenses exceed this capability, you will most likely pass the means test to file for Chapter 7 bankruptcy.